 It isn’t likely that this would ever happen in your own life-time, but it’s nice to know that, if you go through the building process of a really involved embroidered box, you could, feasibly, remove the embroidery from it and put it back on, if you needed to.

 But the fact is, glue works.
 You can use glue to construct embroidered boxes, too, and it is most certainly used (in abundance) in fabric covered and paper covered boxes.
 You can also combine the methods – lacing and sewing the embroidered parts of the boxes, gluing the fabric covered lining areas, and so forth.

 Once you have the principles of box-making down, you can experiment and find your ideal approach.

 And the books above – especially the Hollander and Squio books – will give you excellent principles of box making to build on.

 So, if box-making is on your radar, or even if you’re already into box-making, you might check those two books out.
 They’re fantastic for learning foundational (and beyond) skills.

 Where to Find Them

-This article contains affiliate links to my Amazon Recommendations page and to Book Depository.
+This article contains affiliate links to my Amazon Recommendations page.
 This means that any purchases made through the links result in a small commission for Needle ‘n Thread.
 Every tiny bit helps, so thanks!